Drone Insurance & Your Homeowners Policy

 Umbrella coverage consists of bodily injury and property damage liability coverage.
 It will cover the medical expenses of the person injured, the expenses for property damage, as well as legal expenses if they decide to press charges.

 The coverage comes in increments of $1 million to $10 million or more.
-While the premiums are pretty affordable and range around a few hundred to a thousand dollars a year, the deductible will be around a couple hundred thousand dollars.
-However, if you feel that your drone has the potential to cause major property damage or injury to you or a neighbor, it might not be a bad idea to purchase.
+The premiums are affordable and range around a few hundred to a thousand dollars a year.
+But the deductible will be around a couple hundred thousand dollars.
+However, if you think your drone could cause major property damage or injury, consider getting umbrella coverage.

 A standard homeowners insurance policy excludes injury or personal property damage from an aircraft.
 In most policies, this doesn’t include model or recreational aircraft, a category that includes drones.